 - Your Special Needs Plan leaves the Medicare program: You'll qualify for a Special Election Period to switch plans.

-How to Get Enrolled in a Medicare SNP in Caddo Parish
+How to Enroll in a Medicare Special Needs Plan in Caddo Parish

 There are three ways to enroll in an SNP: